Children who move focus better, learn more quickly and remember what they’ve learned longer than those who are sitting all day.

 So, moving more prepares the brain to learn more effectively, moving more helps students focus, and moving more engages kids and helps cement learning.

-So, break up periods of sitting regularly with any whole-body movement.
+So, break up periods of regularly sitting with any whole-body movement.
 It may be as simple as these examples:

 - have them sit on an exercise ball instead of a chair to do their math lesson or written work.